What are heat pumps?

 - Geothermal Heat Pump Savings Calculator: Waterfurnace geothermal heat pump savings

-It is important to perform an energy audit of your home.
+Your Home: It is important to perform an energy audit of your home.
 This inspection of your home provides an analysis of energy flows and provides feedback on the energy efficiency of your house.
-Energy audits can help prioritize the energy efficiency needs to ensure installation of a heat pump makes the most sense from both energy savings and financial perspectives.
+Energy audits can help prioritize energy efficiency needs to ensure the installation of a heat pump makes the most sense from both energy savings and financial perspectives.

 While air source heat pumps can work with most properties, you may not see the same efficiency benefits that you would have otherwise if your home has not been kept up to newer building code standards.
 In Texas, more than two thirds of homes are over 20 years old and may need additional upgrades like weather stripping, sealing ductwork or attic insulation to see the full benefit of heat pumps.

 Texas Department of Housing and Community Affairs LIHEAP Program: https://www.tdhca.state.tx.us/community-affairs/ceap/index.htm